 Reinforcement learning goes through the following steps:

-- Input state is observed by the agent.
+- The input state is observed by the agent.

-- After the action is performed, the agent receives reward or reinforcement from the environment.
+- After the action is performed, the agent receives a reward or reinforcement from the environment.

-- The state-action pair information about the reward is stored.
+- The state-action pair of information about the reward is stored.

 Summing up with an example,